ang-yu/ang-yu.github.io/_pages/running.md

 ---

+I started running in summer 2022 and have reaped huge physiological and psychological benefits from it.
+I've run a couple of races this year, and here are my results.

 | Date        | Place   | Race                   | Distance        |  Time   | Pace (per mile) |
 | --------    | ------  | ------------------     | ------          | ------- | --------------- |
 | Aug 2023    | Madison | Madison Mini Marathorn |  Half Marathorn | 1:41:12 | 7:44            |